 Committee Opinion: Over-the-Counter Access to Oral Contraceptives

-“Over-the-Counter Access to Oral Contraceptives,” issued by ACOG in December 2012, weighs the risks versus the benefits of over-the-counter access to oral contraceptives.
+“Over-the-Counter Access to Oral Contraceptives,” issued by ACOG in December 2012 (reaffirmed 2016), weighs the risks versus the benefits of over-the-counter access to oral contraceptives.
 The guideline concludes that oral contraceptives should be available over-the-counter.